 Candidates Who Have No Work Experience

-Generally, candidates applying for undergraduate courses fall in this category.
-However, there are people who do master’s immediately after completing their graduation.
+Generally, candidates applying for undergraduate courses fall into this category.
+However, some people do a master’s immediately after completing their graduation.
 Following are the people you can approach for writing LOR if you have no work experience:

 - Your teachers or professors

 - HOD (Head of Department)

 - Director of your university

 A LOR that is written by your academic teacher or mentor can eventually increase the credibility of your LOR for masters.
 You can easily get a Letter of Recommendation from a professor for a master’s degree.

 The candidates who have work experience can ask the people with whom they had close professional relations for LOR for Master.
 The person must be in a good authoritative position in the company and must have closely worked with you.
 Remember that he/she must write about your work ethic, roles, and responsibilities in the organization.

 Don’t Know How to Write a Perfect LOR for Your Higher Studies Abroad?

 Connect directly with the experts and prepare LORs for universities abroad

 What to Include in Letter of Recommendation for Masters?